 Blueberries are generally fairly easy to deal with, and can be fairly resilient to pests.
 But there can still be pest problems.

-Aphids, for example, can sometimes colonise the soft shoot tips of blueberry plants or their leaves to feed on the sap.
+Aphids, for example, can sometimes colonize the soft shoot tips of blueberry plants or their leaves to feed on the sap.

 In an organic garden, the best way to deal with aphids is by controlling their population.
 To control the aphid population, plant companion plants to attract natural aphid predators, like ladybugs and lacewings.